GaryGod3/django_with_celery_template/README.md

 # django_with_celery_template

-A starting point for and exercise in Celery and Django.
+A starting point for other projects and a learning exercise in Celery and Django.

 This project amalgamates what I've learnt from the Very Academy - Django Celery Mastery course into something more understandable.

-The project has the potential to have other technologies in the same folder structure as the Django project which has it's own directory (django).
+The project has the potential to have other technologies in the same folder structure.
+The Django project has it's own directory (django), while other non-Django code can be incorporated, e.g. the other_non_django_code builds an independent Celery worker, without access to Django.

 Within the django folder there is three component apps;
 - core settings (no functionality),